Most of our hospitals are open after-hours and many are open 24 hours.

 Our care is individualized for each pet’s specific needs.
 We will fully inform you of all cost options when we examine your pet and consult with you.

 Payment is generally due at the time of services.
-We have several payment options including cash, check, credit cards or CareCredit, which is a credit card that can be used for veterinary expenses.
+We have several payment options including cash, check and credit cards.
+We also offer CareCredit, which is a credit card that can be used for veterinary expenses.

 We accept Trupanion insurance.
 If you have another type of pet insurance, you will have to pay up front and then we will provide you with all the documentation needed to get reimbursed from your insurance company.